MillionIntegrals/vel/README.md

 one or multiple of these past experiments, gluing, tweaking and debugging them until the code started working in a new setting.

 After repeating that pattern multiple times, I've decided that this is the time to bite the bullet and start organising deep learning models into a structure that is designed to be reused rather than copied over.

 As a goal, it should be enough to write a config file that wires existing components together and defines their hyperparameters for most common applications.
 If that's not the case few bits of custom glue code should do the job.

 This repository is still in an early stage of that journey but it will grow as I'll be putting work into it.

 # Blogposts

 - https://blog.millionintegrals.com/vel-pytorch-meets-baselines/

 # How to run it

-Although possible to install from `pip`, while this project is under active development `pip` versions may be behind current repository head.
-It is advised to install latest version by running
+Project can be installed from PyPi via `pip install vel` but also can be checked out from github and installed directly by running
 ```bash
 pip install -e .
 ```
 from the repository root directory.

-This project requires Python 3.6 and PyTorch 0.4.1.
+This project requires Python at least 3.6 and PyTorch 1.0.
 If you want to run YAML config examples, you'll also need a **project configuration file** `.velproject.yaml`.
 An example is included in this repository.